View Document Text

 INVESTMENT ADVISORY SERVICES

-Investment activity in clients’ portfolios is initiated based on deposits, withdrawals, transfers,
+Investment activity in client portfolios is driven by deposits, withdrawals, transfers, changes

-reviewed at least semi-annually.
-Reviews are performed by the Investment Manager in
+Accounts are reviewed at least semi-annually by the Investment Management group in

-and can make a change at any time.
+of asset classes and specific investment, and can make changes at any time.

-Accredited provides reports to clients on a quarterly basis and during scheduled meetings.
+Accredited provides clients with investment reports quarterly and during scheduled meetings.

-also access electronic investment information through Accredited’s secure, online client portal.
+have access to their investment information through Accredited’s secure, online client portal.

 Item 14 Client Referrals and Other Compensation